Blog Post

 If you are a regular reader of our articles you will already know the scope of the social intelligence project we carried out:

-Keywords for harvesting: 11 major brands including HSBC, Barclays, RBS, Deutsche Bank etc.
+- Keywords for harvesting: 11 major brands including HSBC, Barclays, RBS, Deutsche Bank etc.

-Language: English
+- Language: English

-Geography: Global
+- Geography: Global

-Time Period: 1st May 2018 - 30th April 2019
+- Time Period: 1st May 2018 - 30th April 2019

-Data sources: Twitter, blogs, boards / forums, news, reviews, videos
+- Data sources: Twitter, blogs, boards / forums, news, reviews, videos

-Machine learning annotations: sentiment, topics, brands, and "noise" (irrelevant posts picked up due to homonyms)
+- Machine learning annotations: sentiment, topics, brands, and "noise" (irrelevant posts picked up due to homonyms)

-The data scientists and researchers of DigitalMR, after having cleaned the data from “noise”, annotated each post with topics and sentiment using custom machine learning models.
+The data scientists and researchers of listening247, after having cleaned the data from “noise”, annotated each post with topics and sentiment using custom machine learning models.
 The sentiment, semantic and brand accuracy were all above 80%.

 They then regressed the daily stock price of the banks against various time series derived from the annotated posts that were harvested.